 -Sports items: Playing sports games can increase coordination and other important skills.
-Basketball hoop, soccer goals, t-ball sets, whatever your favorite sport is!
+Basketball hoops, soccer goals, t-ball sets, whatever your favorite sport is!

-You're entering a new phase-toddlerhood.
-Here's some bigger items and furniture ideas that will grow with them for the next few years.
+You're entering a new phase of toddlerhood.
+Here are some bigger items and furniture ideas that will grow with them for the next few years.

--Toddler table and chairs: this will be great for arts and crafts, having a snack at, or just playing with toys.
+-Toddler table and chairs: This will be great for arts and crafts, having a snack at, or just playing with toys.
 The possibilities are endless.
-They'll love having their own table and chairs that is their size!
+They'll love having their own table and chairs that are their size!

 -Indoor Climber Options- You can't play outside ALL the time.
-Kids have tons of energy and having a climber or jungle gym inside will allow them a safe and fun release of some of that energy.
-Plus it helps them practice coordination and other developmental skills with the safety of being on a cushioned surface like carpet or play mat.
-We love playing on this one already (here is an option on amazon) You can also find soft climbing options like a Nugget or SoftScape Play set that doubles as a building toy.
+Kids have tons of energy, and having a climber or jungle gym inside will allow them a safe and fun release of some of that energy.
+Plus, it helps them practice coordination and other developmental skills with the safety of being on a cushioned surface like a carpet or play mat.
+We love playing on this one already (here is an option on Amazon).
+You can also find soft climbing options like a Nugget or SoftScape Play set that doubles as a building toy.

 There's just something about baby clothes.
-They're adorable and typically everyone loves to gift them!
-Here's some things to ask for specifically in order to get the most use out of them:
+They're adorable, and typically, everyone loves to gift them!
+Here are some things to ask for specifically in order to get the most use out of them:

 -Shoes: Exciting things are right around the corner like WALKING!
 Up until now, shoes haven't really been a necessity because your little one has been held and carried everywhere.
 Look into a few good pairs of shoes to put on your list.
 Keep in mind that your baby's feet are still growing and developing.
 It's important to me to find shoes with a large toe box which gives their little feet to form naturally rather than forming to the shape of the shoe.
 Check out this blog post for more information on finding the best shoes!